syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/create-read-edit-powerpoint-files-in-asp-net-core-c-sharp.md

 ---
 # Create, read and edit a PowerPoint file in ASP.NET Core

-You can create or edit a PowerPoint file with the Syncfusion [ASP.NET Core PowerPoint library](https://help.syncfusion.com/document-processing/powerpoint/powerpoint-library/net/create-read-edit-powerpoint-files-in-asp-net-core-c-sharp).
+You can create or edit a PowerPoint file with the Syncfusion&reg; [ASP.NET Core PowerPoint library](https://help.syncfusion.com/document-processing/powerpoint/powerpoint-library/net/create-read-edit-powerpoint-files-in-asp-net-core-c-sharp).
 The below are the steps.

 To quickly get started with creating a PowerPoint file in ASP.NET Core, check this video: